TanvirArjel/SolidPrinciples/LiskovSubstitutionPrinciple/README.md

     }
 }

-// This breaks the Liskov substituion principle because if we follow polymorphism and call the Run() method from IBird reference variable
+// This breaks the Liskov substituion principle because if we follow polymorphism and call the Fly() method from IBird reference variable
 // then it will throw NotImplementedException. public class Ostrich : IBird
 {